jantimon/html-webpack-plugin/migration.md

 ```

 Unfortunately `__dirname` does not work correctly.
-If someone know why I would love to merge a pull request.
+If someone knows why I would love to merge a pull request.
-A good start point might be here: https://github.com/webpack/webpack/issues/135
+A good starting point might be here: https://github.com/webpack/webpack/issues/135